Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques and non-uniform magnetic textures

-Here, $\Delta_{\rm W}$ is the micromagnetic DW width parameter.
+Here, $\Delta_{\rm W}$ is the micromagnetic domain wall width parameter.
 Upon further increase of the current density, the velocity saturates towards a plateau determined by the DMI strength, $v_D =\gamma \pi D / (2M_\mathrm{s})$ (derived in the same limit).
-The velocity saturation is physically explained by the progressive rotation of the DW magnetization from N{\'{e}}el to Bloch around the effective field ${\bf B}$ associated with the DL SOT.
-This rotation leads to a reduction of the DL SOT on the DW, as the torque vanishes for a BW.
-This behavior is in good overall agreement with experiments, see e.g. Fig.~\ref{fig:DW-vJ}(b).
+The velocity saturation is physically explained by the progressive rotation of the domain wall magnetization from N{\'{e}}el to Bloch around the effective field ${\bf B}_{\rm DL}$ associated with the damping-like SOT.
+This rotation leads to a reduction of the damping-like SOT on the domain wall, as the torque vanishes for a Bloch wall.
+This behavior is in good overall agreement with experiments [see Fig.~\ref{fig:DW-vJ}(b)].
 With intrinsic curvature and no Walker breakdown, the velocity versus current behavior, $v(J)$, is markedly different from that expected for STT.

-When DMI is not much larger than the magnetostatic energy associated to the NW, the situation is more complex to analyze, as the velocity $v_D$ decreases and becomes comparable to that induced by STT.
+When DMI is not much larger than the magnetostatic energy associated to the N\'eel wall, the situation is more complex to analyze, as the velocity $v_D$ decreases and becomes comparable to that induced by STT.
 Moreover, for the $q-\Phi$ model, the analytical expressions become much more complex.
-The analysis of the DMI {\em versus} DW magnetostatics competition, together with that of DL SOT {\em versus} STT, was performed by \cite{Torrejon2014} in the case of HM/CoFeB/MgO for HM=Hf, Ta, TaN, W i.e., the beginning of the 5$d$ series, using the $q-\Phi$ model to analyze the experiments.
+The analysis of the competition of DMI {\em versus} domain wall magnetostatics, together with that of damping-like SOT {\em versus} STT, was performed by \cite{Torrejon2014} in the case of HM/CoFeB/MgO for HM=Hf, Ta, TaN, W i.e., the beginning of the 5$d$ series, using the $q-\Phi$ model to analyze the experiments.
 This showed that the determination of the DMI by the `crossing field' technique is strongly affected by the STT when DMI is not large.